bensinc/rubymush/README.md

 Any object that receives a "tell" message will have code on its "receive" code executed, with the message as the parameters.

+Any object that enters a room will trigger the room's "entered" code, with the entering object ref as the parameter.

 More features to come!